Manvithtech07/Bharat-Herald-Media-Survival-Analysis-A-Codebasics-Challenge/README.md

-# Bharat Herald - Media Survival Analysis - A Codebasics Challenge - (Power BI & MySQL)
+# Bharat Herald - Media Survival Analysis - A Codebasics Challenge - (PowerBI & MySQL)
 Providing Insights to Guide a Legacy Newspaper’s Survival in a Post-COVID Digital Era
 ---
 Project Status - In Progress